pascal-sochacki/languagetool-lsp/Readme.md

 Hay, do you have Dyslexia (like me) and need to write comments and Read me's?

-If so, you may enjoy this lsp.
+IIf so, you may enjoy this lsp.

 eExample: